Sheldon-Chong/Sheldon-chong/README.md

 ![Github banner-01](https://user-images.githubusercontent.com/43157205/139999842-944c4a5e-6fee-4c7d-a935-0b1d78e59d95.png)

-### Hi there, I'm Sheldon Chong 👋
+## Hi there, I'm Sheldon Chong 👋
-Hello my name is Sheldon.
-I enjoy developing videogames and have been doing so the since 2015.

-### About me
+### 😁 About me
-I'm 15 years old.
+My name is Sheldon Chong and I'm 15 years old.
 I enjoy pursuing my passion in art and digital art, writing fictional story books, coding, music, and entrepreneurship.
 Drawing is something I've been doing since I was 2 years old and it has evolved into digital art.
 I use my art skills to design brochures, apps, games.
 I also enjoy writing fictional storybooks and I have already published 2 of these books.
-My younger brother and I manage a Youtube Channel called Cyberle
+My younger brother and I manage a YouTube Channel called Cyberlegends animations, which began in 2020.
+As of november 2021, this channel has amassed a 130k subscribers and over 40 million views.

-### Games
+### 🎮 Games
 I've been developing videogames for the past 6 years, since 2015.
 When creating these videogames, I combine my coding skills with my digital art skills and creative ideas.

 <details>